-As we work our way into 2019, we have a lot going on here at All Star Charts.
+As we work our way through 2020, we have a lot going on here at All Star Charts.
 It’s been over 3 years now since our first major transition after the original launch in 2010.
 I am happy to say Allstarcharts.com will enter its 9th year this March.
 The idea for the website first came up in 2010 with the intention on being a technical analysis blog to share ideas about what I’m seeing around the market.
 This small blog quickly turned into 10s of thousands of unique visitors, invites to come and talk about my charts on TV, quotes in news publications all over the world and speaking engagements including some of the top financial conferences in the country and institutions like Harvard, Duke, NYU and the University of Chicago.
 Since the start of All Star Charts, I’ve been fortunate to have my work featured regularly on Bloomberg, ABC, Wall Street Journal, CNBC, Fox Business, Yahoo Finance, Barron’s, CNN and Canada’s Business News Network, among other media outlets.

 In 2012 I founded Eagle Bay Capital with the goal of managing money through one portfolio in a limited partnership.
 In addition, after several years of requests from all over the world, we launched the All Star Charts Research Platform in September of 2014 to provide technical analysis commentary across all asset classes to investors worldwide.
 This new venture was more successful than we ever imagined.
 A little bit over a year later, instead of continuing to outsource our back-end, we rolled out a major expansion in the research platform directly through Allstarcharts.com itself.